Old St. David’s Episcopal Church – Cheraw, South Carolina

 South Carolina | SC Picture Project | Chesterfield County Photos | Old St. David’s Episcopal Church

 St. David’s Episcopal Church in Cheraw formed in 1768.
 Members named their church for the Patron Saint of Wales to honor the native country of many Cheraw settlers.
-The building was constructed in 1770 and was the last Anglican church in South Carolina built under the rule of King George III.
-It was used a hospital in both the Revolutionary War and the Civil War.
+Construction on the building began in 1770, and it was the last Anglican church in South Carolina built under the rule of King George III.
+The church was used as a hospital in both the Revolutionary War and the Civil War.

 St. David’s became Episcopalian in 1819, and in 1826 members renovated the building to create the current structure.
 In 1916 the church moved to its present Market Street location.
 The Chesterfield County Historic Preservation Commission owns and maintains the old St. David’s church building.